Gibbs point process approximation: Total variation bounds using Stein's method: Total variation bounds between Gibbs process distributions

 \subsection{General pairwise interaction processes (PIP)}

 For PIPs the following hereditary event is very useful.
-Let $k \in \NN$, $\delta > 0$, and
+Let $k \in \mathbb{N}$, $\delta> 0$ and

-i.e.\ we require that the PIP has at most $k$ points inside any closed ball with radius $\delta/2$.
-If $k=1$ this is equivalent to the event that the PIP has a hard core radius $\delta$.
+that is, we require that the PIP has at most $k$ points inside any closed ball with radius $\delta/2$.
+If $k=1$, this is equivalent to the event that the PIP has a hard core radius $\delta$.

-\begin{lemma} Suppose that $\Eta\sim\pip(\beta,\varphi)$ satisfies the conditions \RS, \UB, \RC and \IR with the constants $C$, $\delta$, $\gamma$, $r$ and $R$.
+\begin{lemma} Suppose that $\mathrm{H}\sim\pip(\beta,\varphi)$ satisfies the conditions $\RS$, $\UB$, $\RC$ and $\IR$ with the constants $C$, $\delta$, $\gamma$, $r$ and $R$.
 Then